Fear is an inevitable part of being human. How to work with, and even welcome, fear in our lives.

 - Emotional incongruence – do you feel disconnected or unable to explain or control your emotions, particularly anger or sadness?

 - Health issues – do you experience frequent muscle tension, headaches or migraines, stomach or digestion issues?

 Once you notice patterns, honesty and openness is needed to explore the reasons for these patterns.
 The key question is – are you doing (or not doing) something because you truly want to, or because you are afraid?

-Because we generally view fear negatively, we often build blind spots to avoid recognizing fear.
-Blind spots include intellectualizing, minimising, denying, projecting and rationalizing our fear.
-Meditation practices and input from friends, family or a professional can help in seeing behind blind spots.
+Because we generally view fear negatively, we often have blind spots that prevent us recognizing our fear.
+Blind spots are created through intellectualizing, minimising, denying, projecting and rationalizing our fear.
+Meditation and honest feedback from others can help in seeing behind blind spots.